Sling TV doesn’t have the best channel lineup, cloud DVR or user experience compared to other cable TV replacements.

 - Sling Blue is the cheapest way to get Bravo and other NBC-owned networks.

 - No local stations are included with Sling Orange.
-FOX and NBC are available in select cities with Sling Blue.
+ABC, FOX and NBC are available in select cities with Sling Blue.

 - Some channels like A&E, AMC, HGTV, Food Network, History, Lifetime, Comedy Central, TBS and TNT are in both Sling Orange and Sling Blue.